 Under Idaho law (IC Section 26-909), you may exercise "dissenters' rights" and receive the fair value of your shares in cash, if certain procedures are followed.
-To exercise these rights, you must vote against the merger agreement and then make written demand to Mountain West Bank within thirty (30) days after the effective date of the merger.
+To exercise these rights, you must vote against the merger agreement.
+You may vote any or all of your shares against the merger.
+However, if you vote less than all of your shares against the merger, you may only exercise your dissenter's rights as to those shares that were voted against the merger.
+You must also make written demand to Mountain West Bank within thirty (30) days after the effective date of the merger, accompanied by the surrender of the stock certificates.
+It is anticipated that the effective date of the merger will be within a week following the special stockholders' meeting.
+Stockholders will not be notified of the effective date.
 The written demand should be sent to the following address: